-Suppose you’re like most people, over the past year, you’ve likely found yourself turning toward your personal devices to accomplish everyday tasks.
+Suppose you’re like most people; you’ve likely been turning toward your devices over the past year to accomplish everyday tasks.
 Working from home, shopping online, and logging into classes have worked to keep communities safe and healthy.
-Unfortunately, it’s also brought with it its own unseen potential dangers.
+Unfortunately, it’s also brought with it its unseen potential dangers.

 Risks for the PC User

-Have a password-protected device and only use trustworthy websites on your home network?
+Do you have a password-protected device and only use trustworthy websites on your home network?
 You may be lulled into a false sense of security.
-While basic safety protocols like smart password usage and multi-factor authentication help lessen the likelihood of data loss and security breaches, they aren’t enough to keep your devices protected in today’s world.
+While basic safety protocols like smart password usage and multi-factor authentication help lessen the likelihood of data loss and security breaches, they aren’t enough to protect your devices today.

 Cybercrime is one of the largest growing crime sectors.
-In fact, the pandemic brought with it a fourfold increase in cybercrime during 2020.
+The pandemic brought a fourfold increase in cybercrime during 2020.
 Based on the current data and the recent cybercrime trajectories, here are some of the major security risks you can expect to face in 2021.

 Social Engineering Attacks

 A social engineering attack is a classic and highly successful way of gaining unauthorized access to accounts and information through human interactions.
-Phishing is one of the classic social engineering attacks and involves requesting information from you while using the guise of legitimacy.
+Phishing is a classic social engineering attack involving requesting information from you while using the guise of legitimacy.
 Emails and text messages claiming to be from banks or credit cards and requesting account information often attempt to acquire what they need to have full access to your data.

 Ransomware

-Ransomware is a kind of malware designed to encrypt information on your device, leaving it inaccessible to you.
-Many ransomware cyberattacks require a ransom for the return of your data and device’s usability.
-Ransomware is used frequently and continues to evolve, becoming a common threat to large businesses and databases, and individuals on personal PCs.
+Ransomware is a type of malware designed to encrypt information on your device, leaving it inaccessible.
+Many ransomware cyberattacks require a ransom to return your data and the device’s usability.
+Ransomware is used frequently and continues to evolve, becoming a common threat to large businesses and databases and individuals on personal PCs.

 Work-from-Home Cyberattacks

-Cybersecurity risks aren’t new, but some of the ways they manifest have changed as workplaces have evolved.
-With more people working from home, there’s a greater risk of vulnerable home networks being compromised by a security breach and giving a third party easy access to colleagues’ networks as well.
+Cybersecurity risks aren’t new, but some ways they manifest have changed as workplaces have evolved.
+With more people working from home, there’s a greater risk of vulnerable home networks being compromised by a security breach and giving a third party easy access to colleagues’ networks.
 Coordinated assaults can quickly lead to a large-scale problem for businesses and employees.

 How to Prevent Compromised Data

-There’s no doubt about the fact that cybersecurity risks continue to exist and that they’ll likely see growth in the coming years.
+There’s no doubt that cybersecurity risks continue to exist and will likely grow in the coming years.
 Fortunately, there are preventative steps you can take to protect your data and devices.

 1. Update Devices and Software

-One of the simplest things you can do to keep your information protected is also one of the least convenient.
-When your software or device notifies you of an available update, don’t wait to update or install.
-These updates often contain patches to strengthen areas that have proven to be vulnerable to cyberattacks.
+One of the simplest ways to protect your information is also one of the least convenient.
+When your software or device notifies you of an available update, please don’t wait to update or install it.
+These updates often contain patches to strengthen areas that have proven vulnerable to cyberattacks.

-Using the most up-to-date iteration of your software works to keep your device and network better protected.
-Opt in to automatic updates whenever possible and set aside a block of time to check for and install any updates once a month.
+Using the most up-to-date version of your software protects your device and network better.
+Opt into automatic updates whenever possible and set aside a block to check for and install updates once a month.

 2. Install Antivirus Software

-Antivirus software works to keep your device protected from malware.
-This software can be installed on different types of devices.
+Antivirus software keeps your device protected from malware.
+It can be installed on different types of devices.
 The best names in the business usually require a subscription fee but often allow for installation on multiple devices.
-If you use your device away from home, antivirus software can be a great way to give your devices some protection even when you can’t control the security measures on the network you’re using.
+If you use your device away from home, antivirus software can be a great way to protect it even when you can’t control the security measures on your network.

 3. Protect Your Network

-Installing a firewall is a simple way to up the protection level on your network.
+Installing a firewall is a simple way to increase your network’s protection level.
 Firewalls keep track of the traffic moving through your devices.
-Windows do come equipped with its own firewall, but additional firewalls can be installed.
-Some popular antivirus services — like Norton and McAfee — also provide firewalls.
-Ensure the firewalls you have access to are enabled and check into any subscription services to determine if you already have access to a reputable firewall service.
+Windows does come equipped with its firewall, but additional firewalls can be installed.
+Some popular antivirus services—like Norton and McAfee—also provide firewalls.
+Ensure the firewalls you can access are enabled, and check into any subscription services to determine if you already have access to a reputable firewall service.

 Reduce the Risk of Cyberattacks in 2021

-In 2020 we learned how precious our technology is — and just how ingrained it is in our daily lives.
-Keeping your data protected is more important now than it ever has been in the past, and a few small preventative measures can ensure your personal information remains just that.
-There’s no need to give up the incredible convenience and opportunity the internet brings with it when you can increase your cybersecurity measures instead.
+In 2020, we learned how precious our technology is and how ingrained it is in our daily lives.
+Keeping your data protected is more important now than it ever has been, and a few small preventative measures can ensure your personal information remains just that.
+There’s no need to give up the incredible convenience and opportunity the internet brings when you can increase your cybersecurity measures instead.
 Properly protect your devices and networks, and you can avoid being a victim of cyberattacks in 2021.